roy-michael/neosec-coding-task/README.md

 ## Getting Stated
 ### Building
 Note that the Go (golang) sdk must be installed for building the server binary, on the build machine.
-In order to build the binary issue the following the command project directory:
+In order to build the binary issue the following command from project directory:
 ```
 > go build
 ```